Lawrence University: Campus

 The 84 acre campus is located in downtown Appleton, divided into two parts by the Fox River.
 The academic campus is on the north shore of the river, and the major athletic facilities (including the 5,000-seat Banta Bowl) are on the southeast shore.
 Lawrence also has a 425 acre northern estate called Björklunden (full name: Björklunden vid sjön), which serves as a site for retreats, seminars, concerts, and theatrical performances.
 Donald and Winifred Boynton of Highland Park, Illinois, donated the property in Door County, Wisconsin to Lawrence in 1963.

 In 2009, Lawrence opened the Richard and Margot Warch Campus Center, a gathering place for students, faculty, staff, alumni, and guests from the Fox Cities community.
 The 107000 ft2 building is situated on the Fox River on the site of the former Hulburt House.

 Academics

-Main Hall is listed on the National Register of Historic Places and is an Appleton landmark.
+Main Hall, built in 1853, was the second building on the Lawrence campus and is listed on the National Register of Historic Places.

 The student/faculty ratio at Lawrence is 9:1.
 The college offers majors in most of the liberal arts.
 The school also offers the option of interdisciplinary areas of study and allows students to design their own majors.
 Lawrence grants Bachelor of Arts and Bachelor of Music degrees, with a double degree possible.
 Lawrence offers a number of cooperative degree programs in areas such as engineering, health sciences and environmental studies.